apache/pulsar/site/docs/1.18/deployment/InstanceSetup.md

 ## Cluster metadata initialization

-When setting up a new cluster, there is some metadata that needs to be initialized for the first time.
-The following command will prepare both the BookKeeper as well as the Pulsar metadata.
+Once you've set up local and global ZooKeeper for your instance, there is some metadata that needs to be written to ZooKeeper for each cluster in your instance.
+It only needs to be written once.

+You can initialize this metadata using the [`initialize-cluster-metadata`](../../reference/CliTools#pulsar-initialize-cluster-metadata) command of the [`pulsar`](../../reference/CliTools#pulsar) CLI tool.
+Here's an example:

 ```shell
 $ bin/pulsar initialize-cluster-metadata \